ministryofjustice/manage-recalls-api/README.md

 ```bash
 docker-compose pull && docker-compose up -d
 ```

 The service should start up using the dev profile running on port 8080

 ### Run document generation test with gotenberg

 In order to run tests against gotenberg running in docker:

 ```bash
 ./scripts/start-gotenburg.sh
 ./gradlew documentGenerationTest
 ./scripts/stop-gotenburg.sh
 ```

+The following script runs the document generation tests in its own docker container, this is used by circleCI (this is very slow running locally, the base docker image needs enhancing so we don't download gradle and all the dependencies every time)

+`scripts/run-docker-integration-tests.sh`

 ### Full local build

 Builds everything, runs the unit tests, integration tests, start gotenberg and document generation tests

 `./build.sh`

 # Swagger UI

 We are using springfox to autogenerate the swagger docs.
 Go to http://localhost:9091/swagger-ui/ locally to see what it generates.
 See `SpringFoxConfig` to control which endpoints etc it hits, currently it is generating for *everything*